-8.0 Provide a description of the feasible alternative?
+8.1 Provide a description of the feasible alternative

 There are no feasible alternatives to undertaking the action.
-Mineral resource developments arelimited in the extent they can be moved from the location where the resource has beenidentified.
-The only alternative to undertaking the Project is not to undertake development of theProject.
-There are currently two Lithium Hydroxide Production Plants under construction orplanned to commence construction in 2018 which will be supplied by the increased outputresulting from the mine expansion.
-Failure to undertake the expansion would result in theproposed Plants not being developed to their planned extent, or not developed at all, due to therestricted availability of lithium mineral concentrate from the existing operation.
-Alternative strategies for waste rock and tailings storage involving use of the existing pits havenot been considered for the Project.
-The reason these strategies have been excluded from as the lithium resource is open at depth.
-The ore body is known to extend to over 500 mand is still open at this depth.
+Mineral resource developments are limited in the extent they can be moved from the location where the resource has been identified.
+The only alternative to undertaking the Project is not to undertake development of the Project.
+There are currently two Lithium Hydroxide Production Plants under construction or planned to commence construction in 2018 which will be supplied by the increased output resulting from the mine expansion.
+Failure to undertake the expansion would result in the proposed Plants not being developed to their planned extent, or not developed at all, due to the restricted availability of lithium mineral concentrate from the existing operation.

+Alternative strategies for waste rock and tailings storage involving use of the existing pits have not been considered for the Project.
+The reason these strategies have been excluded from consideration is that pit backfilling is currently not able to be considered for the Greenbushes mine as the lithium resource is open at depth.
+The ore body is known to extend to over 500 m and is still open at this depth.
 The expanded pit only extends to 450 m depth.
-Filling of the pit with tailings or waste rock would therefore effectively sterilise the remaining resource
+Filling of the pit with tailings or waste rock would therefore effectively sterilise the remaining resource.

-8.1 Select the relevant alternatives related to your proposed action.
+8.2 Select the relevant alternatives related to your proposed action